 These leaders studied the culture to discover what people wanted to hear.
 Then they shaped their message to fit the felt needs of the hour.
 In Ezekiel’s time, these prophets led God’s people astray by saying “peace” when God had said that there would be no peace (13:10).
 What God said did not concern them.
 Their ministry was not driven by truth but by demand.

 Leaders Who Neglect the Lord

-The priests were given a ministry of bringing people to God, but they became like secular counselors and focused on helping people to be at peace with themselves.
+The priests were given a ministry of bringing people to God, but they focused on helping people to be at peace with themselves instead of helping them find peace with God.
 They were not exercising a ministry of prayer or showing people how to be reconciled with God: “Her priests have done violence to my law and have profaned my holy things.
-They have made no distinction between the holy and the common, neither have they taught the difference between the unclean and the clean…so that I am profaned among them” (22:26).
+They have made no distinction between the holy and the common, neither have they taught the difference between the unclean and the clean… so that I am profaned among them” (22:26).